chilli11/Poppin/README.md

 Validate Auth: `/api/identity/is-authenticated` (GET)

+Refresh Token: `/api/identity/refresh-token` (POST)
-Refresh tokens have a life of 8 hours as of 28-08-2020.
++ Refresh tokens have a life of 8 hours as of 28-08-2020.
 Will likely update to permanent or 30 days.

+Revoke Token: `/api/identity/revoke-token` (POST)

 ### Profiles